 If you’ve bought some of our Compostable Nespresso Compatible Coffee Capsules then we’d wholeheartedly recommend taking a few minutes to get the most enjoyment from every cup.
 In particular, a good clean will solve almost all issues you might experience when using any non-Nespresso capsule.
 But we also have few other recommendations, so grab a mug of the good stuff and harness our top tips and tricks for getting the most from your machine and our capsules.

 Tip #1 – Program Your Machine for the perfect ristretto or espresso volume

-- Place you favourite glass/cup beneath the spout of your machine.
+1) Place your favourite glass/cup beneath the spout of your machine.

-You might have to experiment a few times with different volumes until you find your favourite volume of water for your favourite capsule.
-But using your eyes and watching for the colour change in the coffee as it is pouring is also a good technique.
+Or if you don’t have kitchen scales then you can do it by eye or use an espresso cup that has measurement increments on the glass.
+You might have to experiment a few times with different volumes until you find your favourite volume of water for your favourite capsule but using your eyes and watching for the colour change in the coffee as it is pouring is still a good technique.
 Espresso goes through three different shades of colour as water pours through – red/brown, caramel, and finally blonde – so watch as the colour changes and you’ll know when to hit the stop button: